 22:35 And I said, "The fact that you've never heard of it is an indication that it is news."
 (Laughter) (Applause) "And you are a news magazine."

 22:50 So after a certain amount of negotiation, they agreed to it.
-But I think a lot of what they said was connected in some strange way to this distaste that people still have for the idea of treatment, the notion that somehow if we went out and treated a lot of people in indigent communities, that would be an exploitative thing to do, because we would be changing them.
-There is this false moral imperative that seems to be all around us that treatment of depression, the medications and so on, are an artifice, and that it's not natural.
+But I think a lot of what they said was connected in some strange way to this distaste that people still have for the idea of treatment, the notion that somehow if we went out and treated a lot of people in indigent communities, that would be exploitative, because we would be changing them.
+There is this false moral imperative that seems to be all around us, that treatment of depression, the medications and so on, are an artifice, and that it's not natural.
 And I think that's very misguided.
 It would be natural for people's teeth to fall out, but there is nobody militating against toothpaste, at least not in my circles.

-23:32 And people then say, "Well, but isn't depression part of what people are supposed to experience?
+23:32 People then say, "But isn't depression part of what people are supposed to experience?
 Didn't we evolve to have depression?
 Isn't it part of your personality?"
 To which I would say, mood is adaptive.
 Being able to have sadness and fear and joy and pleasure and all of the other moods that we have, that's incredibly valuable.
 And major depression is something that happens when that system gets broken.
 It's maladaptive.

 23:59 People will come to me and say, "I think, though, if I just stick it out for another year, I think I can just get through this."

 24:05 And I always say to them, "You may get through it, but you'll never be 37 again.
 Life is short, and that's a whole year you're talking about giving up.
 Think it through."

 24:16 It's a strange poverty of the English language, and indeed of many other languages, that we use this same word, depression, to describe how a kid feels when it rains on his birthday, and to describe how somebody feels the minute before they commit suicide.